-An abandoned vehicle is a motor vehicle which is located on the highway, including pavements and grassed areas adjacent to roads.
-Street Management can investigate if a vehicle could be classed as abandoned and if, int he Officer's opinion it is classed as abandoned can take various action.
+An abandoned vehicle is a motorised vehicle which is located on the highway, including pavements and grassed areas adjacent to roads.

-A vehicle is only abandoned ‘where it appears to a local authority that a motor vehicle is abandoned without lawful authority...’
+A vehicle is classed as abandoned ‘where it appears to a local authority that a motor vehicle is abandoned without lawful authority...’
 (Refuse Disposal (Amenity) Act 1978).
-This means that a vehicle is only abandoned when the authorised officer at the local authority decides that it is abandoned.
+This means that we can only deal with a vehicle as abandoned when the criteria is met, an authorised officer inspects and deems that it is abandoned.

 Abandoned vehicles on public highways or council land

-The statutory notice period of removal for disposal of 'wrecks' (i.e. those cars without residual value - vandalised and burn-outs) is now 24 hours.
-For more information on out responsibilities, visit the government website via the link below:
+The statutory notice period of removal for disposal of 'wrecks' (ie. those cars without residual value - vandalised and burn-outs) is now 24 hours.

 We normally try to trace the keeper via DVLA, and attach a seven day notice and photograph the vehicle before removing it.